 In the first part of our series on Imposter Syndrome, we explore what Imposter Syndrome is and how it affects us.
-Next week, we will share tips on how you can work towards overcoming this syndrome for yourself.
+Our next blog will share tips on how you can work towards overcoming this syndrome for yourself.

 If you answered yes to these, then welcome to the Imposter Syndrome Club.
 It’s not an exclusive club and it definitely doesn’t have many perks, but the upside is, once you understand why you’re in the club, you can work on overcoming the syndrome.